JuanTheNumberOne/Genetic/README.md

 # Genetic
 This application (app) is used to implement a genetic algorithm to find the optimal parameters of an ABB'S Robot trajectoy.
-The app let's you scann for avaible controllers in your local area.
+The app let's you scann for avaible controllers in your local area network.
 Once a controller or controllers have been found, you will have to double click to get the controller's info needed to write/read the controller's data.
 The program in the robot's controllers must be prepared a priori to receive and transfer the data (variable names and such that match those used in the app).